msimonborg/phoenix-full-stack-work-sample/notes.md

 Here are some ways I might measure the success of this feature:

   * Use it myself - as a Fly.io user with my own deployments to manage, this would be one of my most constant sources of feedback
+  * Is it simple and intuitive to use and do the features provide value?
+  * Full end to end testing
   * If I had access to metrics of the GraphQL API I would track the comparison of dashboard traffic to overall API traffic over time as an approximation of utilization.
   * I would consider adding a feature that enables a user to report issues and provide feedback

+  ## Possible bug in API

+  While testing my features I came across what appears to be a bug in the API.
+It's apparently possible to scale your VM count while the app is in `"suspended"` status.
+The app will be running and responsive, reachable by HTTP request to its URL, but the status will remain "suspended".
+You can further scale the VM count to whatever arbitrary value you want, although scaling VM size will not work until the app is resumed.

+  Steps to reproduce:

+    * Suspend an app with the `pauseApp` mutation
+    * Wait for VMs to spin down
+    * Scale the VM count with the `setVmCount` mutation.
+Your desired number of VMs will spin back up and respond to requests, but the app status remains `"suspended"`
+    * Setting the VM size with the `setVmSize` mutation will not work
+    * Resume the app with the `resumeApp` mutation
+    * Existing VMs will continue running and app status instantly changes to `"running"`
+    * Setting VM size now works as expected